Undergraduate Courses

 A breakdown of undergraduate non-EU fees can be found on Trinity's website.

 Please note, tuition fees and other charges are subject to annual review by Trinity College Dublin which may result in a fee increase each year.
-All students (undergraduate and postgraduate, EU & non EU) on courses/programmes of study of more than one year should be aware that tuition fees and other charges (commencement/graduation fee, sports centre charge and USI levy) may be subject to increase annually.
+All students (undergraduate and postgraduate, EU & non EU) on courses/programmes of study of more than one year should be aware that tuition fees and other charges may be subject to increase annually.

 The annual revision is approved by Trinity’s Committee and College Board and typically increase by approximately 3% per annum or more in any given year.